 Yes that's right, Shea butter is my favorite superhero and here's why...As a mom of three beautiful children, I have experienced my share of skin irritations...from diaper rashes, eczema, random rashes, baby acne, cradle cap, hives, cuts and scars.
-Who rescues me when I am experiencing or have experienced any of those?, why Shea butter of course.
-That's why I formulated Ziggy's Pudding Baby Body Butter with organic, raw, unrefined, Shea Butter.
+Who rescues me when I am experiencing or have experienced any of those? why Shea butter of course.
+That's why I formulated our signature Baby Body Butter with organic, raw, unrefined, Shea Butter.

 What is Shea Butter?